 Sanjay Shukla, PhD, is a Co-Investigator for All of Us at Marshfield Clinic Research Institute and a molecular microbiologist with a research focus on understanding genetic mechanisms of infectious and chronic diseases in which an infectious agent or microbiota may play a role.
 His research focus is broad and includes, but is not limited to, discovering host immune biomarkers, understanding precise host-pathogen interactions, targeted antimicrobial combinatorial therapy for Staphylococcus aureus bacteremia, and biomarker discovery for chronic diseases such as fatigue, multiple sclerosis, and type 2 diabetes through gut microbiomics, viromics, and metabolomics approaches.
 In addition, he is investigating occupational exposure and health risk related to the microbiome and resistome in dairy farm workers.
 Dr. Shukla is also working with colleagues to promote the implementation of cancer genomics and pharmacogenetics testing towards improved patient care.

-Tamara Cox is the Outreach and Enrollment Manager for the All of Us Research Program at the Marshfield Clinic Research Institute; she has been on the team for 3.5 years.
-She has a master’s degree in Education Administration and is ABD for a PhD in E-Learning.
-Tamara has over 25 years’ experience in leadership and coaching people to be the best they can be.
+Tamara Cox, Outreach and Enrollment Manager, for the All of Us Research Program at the Marshfield Clinic Research Institute has been on the team for over four years.
+She has over 10 years of project management experience and is passionate about helping others and leading with compassion.
+Tamara has over 25 years' experience leading and coaching others; she is also a master certified life coach.
+She has a master’s degree in Education Administration and is ABD for a PhD in E-Learning, emphasizing helping those in less fortunate life circumstances in her education.